CLIENT: Harley Davidson

 DATES: June 2007 – present

-Undeterred by skepticism, our sales team stood by their design, eventually persuading HydraForce to give it a chance.
+Undeterred by skepticism, our sales team stood by their design and persuaded HydraForce to give it a chance.